wp-plugins/anti-spam/readme.txt

 = What is the percentage of spam blocked? =

-Anti-spam plugin blocks more than 99.5% of spam messages.
+Anti-spam plugin blocks about 99.9% of automatic spam messages (sent by spam-bots via post requests).
+Anti-spam plugin will pass the messages which were submitted by spammers manually via browser.
+But such messages happens very rarely.

 = What about trackback spam? =